 |CHEM 6310||Separation Methods||3|

 Seminar course must be taken 2 times therefore 2 credit hours total to meet requirements.
+6 thesis credit hours are the required minimum; more than 6 credit hours can be taken.

 Two credit hours of electives must be satisfied by taking courses within the PHPR Department.